tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 Secondly, remember that you can retain your identity as a consultant *and* take a full-time role.
 Offer to take the role but still bill through your LLC.
 While this option isn't exactly viable for many situations it can help your perspective by thinking through this lens.

 I remember a few years ago when my consulting work slowed down slightly and I took a job interview via a friend.
-I ended up with a job offer to become Creative Director{% include tufte-sn.html id="cd" content="Notice how I’m still using the label here!
-I’m using the story and their perceived authority to help position myself as part Creative Director.
-This emotional journey never ends…." %} at a digital innovation studio.
+I ended up with a job offer to become Creative Director[^cd] at a digital innovation studio.
 Despite  the fact that the salary they offered me was half what I earned that year, I almost took the job!
 I think it would have been a huge mistake but wow do those identity questions make you lose some sleep.

+[^cd]: Notice how I’m still using the label here!
+I’m using the story and their perceived authority to help position myself as part Creative Director.
+This emotional journey never ends….

 ## Poetry over Power